FIWARE/tutorials.Entity-Relationships/README.md

 ## Data Integrity

 Context data relationships should only be set up and maintained between entities that exist - in other words the URN `urn:ngsi-ld:<entity-type>:<entity-id>` should link to another existing entity within the context.
 Therefore we must take care when deleting an entity that no dangling references remain.
-Imagine `shop1` is deleted - what should happen to the associated the `SHELF` entities?
+Imagine `shop1` is deleted - what should happen to the associated the **Shelf** entities?

 It is possible to make a request to see if any remaining entity relationship exists prior to deletion by making a request as follows